lukasbach/react-complex-tree/README.md

 </UncontrolledTreeEnvironment>;
 ```

-More details at [the Get-Started Guide](https://rct.lukasbach.com/docs/getstarted).
+More details at [the Get Started Guide](https://rct.lukasbach.com/docs/getstarted).
 The [guide on how to integrate
 data with a static tree data provider](https://rct.lukasbach.com/docs/guides/static-data-provider) is also
 a good starting point to understand how to integrate data with React Complex Tree.